Click 日本語 for Japanese

 To begin configuration, navigate to Security & SD-WAN > Content filtering.

 Configure Category Blocking

-In firmware MX 17 and up with Cisco Talos categories, website content and threat categories are split into two as shown below.
+In MX 17 and newer with Cisco Talos categories, website content, and threat categories are split into two as shown below.
 Click into a field for a dropdown selection of categories.

 Check Content and Threat Categories